ameseee/kwk-curriculum-site/swift-ios/lessons/access-camera-display-photos/index.md

 <div class="try-it">
   <h2>Turn & Talk</h2>
   <p>What apps have you used that have asked for your permission to access your data?</p>
-  <p class="to-do">EM: Could be a cool opportunity to connect with ethics in tech gear up a bit???
-Like are you sure they always get your permission? how do you feel about that?
-Jusst some brain thoughts.</p>
 </div>

 ### `Info.plist`